SylvainSoKette/vmachine/README.md

 - SDL2
 - make

-## TODO
+## TODO and Ideas

 - [x] add comparator instruction
 - [x] visual representation with SDL
 - [ ] load "binary" from file to program memory
+- [ ] better delay management: delay all the time and full-speed when key pressed ?
+Different speed settings ?
+Programmable frequency ?
-- [ ] extend to 16 bits : 4 bits op code, 12 bits modifier (4096 bytes of addressable memory)
+- [ ] extend to 16 bits instructions : 4 bits op code, 12 bits modifier (4096 bytes of addressable memory) ?
+- [ ] python assembler to translate assembly to "machine code" that can be read by the virtual machine.
+- [ ] multiple memory banks ?
+- [ ] framebuffer and display ?
+- [ ] IOs ?
+At least keyboard ?
+- [ ] Stack architecture ?